meklithab/alx-airbnb-database/normalization.md

 - All tables are in 1NF.
 - All **non-key attributes** are **fully functionally dependent** on the **entire primary key** (no partial dependencies).

-✅ **Status**: All tables satisfy 2NF because:
-- All primary keys are single-attribute UUIDs.
-- Non-key attributes depend fully on the primary key.

 ---